Sumit-Baviskar/Superstore-Sales-Growth-Analysis/README.md

 - Profitability and cost analysis across product categories
 - Regional sales and sub-category preferences
 - Predictive sales and profit analysis

+By systematically analyzing these factors, this project aims to provide data-driven recommendations that enhance business growth, operational efficiency, and long-term profitability.

 # :green_book: **Dataset Overview :** :green_book: